bluebrown/format/README.md

 }
 ```

-If you want to change the `or` term, set the global varibale `OrTerm`.
+If you want to change the `or` term, set the global variable `OrTerm`.

 ```go
 func init() {